djdhyun/cloudformula/README.md

 ### 0. Beforehand, Authorize your github bot to access aws.

 * You can also take advantage of this repo as well to do so.
-* Please refer [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials#usage) and how the [common](common) is defined within a cloudformation template.
+* Please refer to [aws-actions/configure-aws-credentials](https://github.com/aws-actions/configure-aws-credentials#usage) and how the [github](github) is defined within a cloudformation template.
 * Once your template is ready, you can use these command to apply it.
     * `./cloudformula plan github prod`
     * `./cloudformula apply github prod`